-Vijaiantie J Kellawhan - President Gyaneshwar Jadnauth-Vice President Ryan Jadnauth - Secretary Stephen Jadnauth - Treasurer
+Vijaiantie Kellawhan President Gyaneshwar Jadnauth Vice President

+Ryan Jadnauth Secretary Stephen Jadnauth Treasurer

-LOCATION & FACILITIES:
+LOCATION & FACILITIES

-The School is easily accessible as well as handicap accessible.
+The school is easily accessible as well as handicap accessible.
 It is located in Staten Island at 350 St. Marks Place, Room 105.
 The school occupies approximately 4,500 square feet.
-The environment has been conceived with the express purpose of creating a salon type atmosphere to stimulate an actual working environment.
-For our Cosmetology and Esthetics programs, in addition, our facility simulates both our Medical and Electrical Assistant/ HVAC program.
+The environment has been conceived with the express purpose of creating a salon type atmosphere to stimulate an actual working environment for our Cosmetology and Esthetics programs.
+In addition, our facility offers Medical Assistant with Internship, Medical Office Assistant with Internship, Pharmacy Technician and Electrical Assistant & HVAC program.
 Classes are conducted in air-conditioned modern classrooms appropriately equipped for teaching and learning for all our programs.
-All equipment for all our courses are approved as part of our curriculum approval.
+All equipment for all our courses is approved as part of our curriculum approval.
 The specific equipment for each particular program is part of the curriculum approval process of New York State Education Department Bureau of Proprietary School Supervision.